tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 ### Modeling a protocol step

-Protocols describe the behaviour of agents in the system.
+Protocols describe the behavior of agents in the system.
 Agent can perform protocol steps, such as receiving a message and responding by sending a message, or starting a session.

 ### Modeling the Naxos responder role

-We first model the responder role, which is easier since it can be done in one rule.
+We first model the responder role, which is simpler than the initiator role since it can be done in one rule.

 The protocol uses a Diffie-Hellman exponentiation, and two hash functions `h1` and `h2`, which we need to declare.
 We can model this using: